-Students are highly encouraged to attend all student thesis defense seminars in the Nutritional Sciences Graduate Program.
-Defense seminars will extend learning and will prepare students for their own thesis defense seminar.
+Students are highly encouraged to attend all NSGP doctoral dissertation and master's thesis defense seminars.
+Defense seminars will extend learning and will prepare students for their own dissertation or thesis defense seminar.

-4. DOCTOR OF PHILOSOPHY (Ph.D.
-Degree)
+4. DOCTOR OF PHILOSOPHY (PhD Degree)

-The doctoral program prepares students for careers conducting original research in nutritional sciences in academic, governmental, health-care, or industrial settings.
-This degree program has two options: Nutritional Biochemistry and Physiology, and Applied and Community Nutrition.
+The doctoral program in nutritional sciences prepares students for careers conducting original research or serving as a nutritional sciences expert in academic settings, governmental agencies and programs, healthcare organizations, or business and industry.
+This degree program has two options: 1) Nutritional Biochemistry and Physiology and 2) Applied and Community Nutrition.
 The table below summarizes the requirements for this degree.

-4.1a Summary of degree requirements for Nutritional Sciences Doctoral program: Nutritional Biochemistry and Physiology track
+4.1a Summary of degree requirements for Nutritional Biochemistry and Physiology track